Youthful

 "Youthful" is a song by New Zealand singer and television presenter Anika Moa, released as her debut single and as the lead single from her first studio album, Thinking Room (2001).
 Moa wrote the song before she joined Atlantic Records and recorded Thinking Room, which was produced by Victor Van Vugt.
-Although the song was released commercially in Australia and serviced to US radio in early 2002, it was never issued as a single in New Zealand.
+Although the song was released commercially in Australia and was serviced to US radio in early 2002, it was never issued as a single in New Zealand.
 Despite this, it received plentiful airplay in the country, allowing it to reach number five on the RIANZ Singles Chart in October 2001.
 At the 2002 New Zealand Music Awards, "Youthful" won Moa the award for Best Songwriter.

 Background and release

 Anika Moa was an unsigned recording artist when American record executives became interested in "Youthful".
 When Moa signed with Atlantic Records, she became the first New Zealand recording artist to join an international label without first releasing an album in her home country.
 Although "Youthful" was never issued as a commercial single in New Zealand, a CD single was released in Australia on 4 February 2002, containing the B-sides "Where Do We Go" and a demo of "See the Sun", neither of which appear on Thinking Room.
 On 18 January 2002, the song was serviced to hot adult contemporary, smooth jazz, and triple A radio stations in the United States.